hcs42/heapkeeper-old/doc/developersguide.rst

 Concepts
 --------

 The main abstract concepts in the implementation of Heapkeeper.
+It is worth to know them as a Heapkeeper developer.

 .. toctree::